F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

    |

-If you run into any issues or errors, see the :ref:`troubleshooting` for more details.
+If you run into any issues or errors, see the :ref:`troubleshooting` section for more details.

+|

 .. _declaration-components: